andygrunwald/things-with-buzzers-jeopardy/README.md

 Confirm the wagers, read the question (the Think! music will automatically start playing), let your contestants write down their answers, then enter the results.
 Hit the "End Round" button one last time to display your contestants' final scores on the big screen, and you're all done!

-Let's just reiterate that, be sure to hit "End Round" at the end of Final Jeopardy!
+Let's reiterate that, be sure to hit "End Round" at the end of Final Jeopardy!
 This will display the final scores, as well as save a log of the game's results to a file on your computer in the `games` folder.
 You are also given some convenient links to the J!
 Archive so you can see how the real game played out.
-You can then use the "Reset Game" button if you'd like to play again, or use your browser's Back button to go back and pick another game.
+You can then use the "Reset Game" button if you'd like to play again or use your browser's Back button to go back and pick another game.

 ### Create your own game and answer/question set